If you are just after our personal recommendation for the best Pho in Hanoi we loved Cua Dong – an authentic street food experience that is top notch!

 - Walking into the closest pho restaurant when hungry (this method yielded no. 2!)

-This became our staple breakfast every day (yes, breakfast!).
+This became our staple breakfast every day (yes, breakfast!) for the whole week spent in Vietnam.
 Previously this was only ever my first meal of the day when I was treating a hangover.
 But it grew on me fast!

 A light, refreshing, bowl of pho to kick start the day was an easy habit to fall in to.